ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/dlp-microsoft-teams.md

 5. On the **Choose locations** tab, keep the default setting of all locations, or select **Let me choose specific locations**, and then choose **Next**.<br/>If you opted to choose specific locations, select the locations for your DLP policy, and then choose **Next**.<br/>![DLP policy locations](media/dlp-teams-selectlocationsnewpolicy.png)<br/>

-6. On the Policy settings tab, keep the default simple settings, or choose Use advanced settings, and then choose Next.
-(See [Simple settings vs. advanced settings](data-loss-prevention-policies.md#simple-settings-vs-advanced-settings).)
+6. On the **Policy settings** tab, under **Customize the type of content you want to protect**, keep the default simple settings, or choose **Use advanced settings**, and then choose **Next**.<br/>If you choose advanced settings, create or edit rules for your policy.
+(To get help with this, see [Simple settings vs. advanced settings](data-loss-prevention-policies.md#simple-settings-vs-advanced-settings).)

+7. On the **Policy settings** tab, under **What do you want to do if we detect sensitive info?**, review the settings.
+(Here's where you can choose to keep default policy tips and email settings, or customize them.)<br/>